Shadowing (3 Weeks)

 Student Lectures (Twice per week)

-The first lecture includes guests speakers from the OR staff to discuss policies and procedures, librarians to assist with research, administrators to introduce HIPAA, representatives from medical initiatives in the Knoxville area, and physicians from various departments.
-Students will also be debriefed on their previous rotation experiences and have the opportunity to meet with their peers to discuss the research project.
+The first lecture includes guests speakers from the OR staff to discuss policies and procedures, administrators to introduce HIPAA, representatives from medical initiatives in the Knoxville area, and physicians from various departments.
+Students will also be debriefed on their previous rotation experiences.

 The second lecture is strictly related to medical ethics.
 It is hosted by Dr. Annette Mendola, Assistant Professor and Chief, Division of Clinical Ethics.